Simple notifications with React

 export default Home;

-We can combine our onFinish
+We can combine our onFinish property with

-to specify that we don't want to call our
+action to specify that we don't want to call our

 finishing function if the action is pressed instead.
 In this